Delicious baked latkes are almost as good as fried ones. They're crispy on the outside and tender on the inside.

 Baking latkes in the oven is easy!
 The detailed instructions are in the recipe card below.
 Here are the basic steps:

 Mix shredded, well-drained potatoes and onions with an egg, spices, and just a little flour.
 I use coconut flour to keep this recipe gluten-free, but you can use all-purpose flour if you don't mind gluten.

-- Press mounds of the mixture into a parchment-lined baking sheet.
+Press mounds of the mixture into a parchment-lined baking sheet.
 Spray them liberally with oil.

 Bake until crispy, about 15 minutes per side in a 450°F oven.

 Note that the recipe calls for parchment paper.
 In the past I used foil, and while the latkes brown more uniformly when baked on foil, they also tend to stick to the foil.